studiohyperdrive/ngx-tools/libs/utils/src/lib/pipes/with-router-links/with-router-links.md

     link: ['somewhere', 'in', 'the', 'app'],
     replaceElementSelector: 'my-other-el',
 	toAttribute: 'input-prop',
+    hostClass: 'someClass',
 }]"></p>
 ```

+It is possible to redefine a `hostClass` here.
+Be aware that this will overwrite the `hostClass` defined by the global style.

 Do note, again, that Angular will always lowercase attributes on HTML provided through the innerHTML & outerHTML directives.